CDI Knowledge Exam

 All candidates must have their Authorization To Test (ATT) Letter in order to schedule an appointment.

-Once you have access to your Authorization to Test (ATT) Letter, your next step is to contact the CASLI test site of your choice to schedule your exam appointment.
+Once you have paid for your exam and receive your Authorization to Test (ATT) Letter, your next step is to contact the CASLI test site of your choice to schedule your exam appointment.
 When you contact the test site, the test administrator will confirm your appointment date and time and provide you with information on reaching the testing location.

 Test sites may be closed or may experience delays during severe weather, natural disasters, or other emergencies.
 Exam appointments that the test site cancels under such circumstances may be rescheduled at no additional cost.
 Contact the test administrator at the test site for rescheduling information.